7 FAM 370

 (1) Visually Disabled Persons: The consular officer must make sure that the blind or visually impaired person is fully informed of and understands the contents of any instrument to be executed.
 The officer should read the document, or have the document read, aloud to the visually impaired person, and ask whether the person understands the document and/or has any questions about its meaning.
 Consular notes in Part 3 of Form DS-3072, or attachment, should reflect the special procedures employed.
 For example: Today, [Insert name of the person applying for the loan] personally appeared before me and I read aloud the Form DS-3072 to him.
 Having established that he understood the contents of the document, I approved the loan.”
 Questions about such situations may be directed to L/CA;

-(2) Hearing Disabled Persons: It may be necessary to communicate in writing with a hearing impaired person.
-The consular officer must make sure that the hearing impaired person is fully informed of and understands the contents of any instrument to be executed.
-You should have the person read the document in your presence and should then ask the hearing impaired person in writing whether he or she understands the document and/or has any questions about its meaning.
+(2) Hearing Disabled Persons: It may be necessary to communicate in writing with a hearing-impaired person.
+The consular officer must make sure that the hearing-impaired person is fully informed of and understands the contents of any instrument to be executed.
+You should have the person read the document in your presence and should then ask the hearing-impaired person in writing whether they understand the document and/or has any questions about its meaning.
 Consular notes in Part 3 of Form DS-3072, or attachment, should reflect the special procedures employed.
 For example: “Today, Alice Jones personally appeared before me and read the annexed instrument in my presence.
 Having established through written questions that she understood the contents of Form DS-3072, I approved the loan."
 Questions about such situations may be directed to L/CA;

 (4) Persons Unable to Sign: When a person is physically unable to sign a Form DS-3072 or make an identifying mark, the impaired person should give oral responses in the presence of two consular officers, who should then attest to the manner in which the Form DS-3072 was executed in Part 3 of Form DS-3072, or an attachment.